Icinga/icinga2/doc/17-language-reference.md

 ## Reserved Keywords <a id="reserved-keywords"></a>

-These keywords are reserved and must not be used as constants or custom attributes.
+These keywords are reserved and must not be used as constants or custom variables.

 ```
 object